-Cooling in the building is provided by an on-site chiller plant that was operated pursuant to a contract with Veolia Water North America in 2014.
+Cooling in the building is provided by an on-site chiller plant that was operated pursuant to a contract with Veolia Water North America in 2015.
 The cooling towers are supplied by filtered aquifer water instead of municipally-supplied potable water.
 Water cooling is delivered to spaces through cooling coils in the air handling units.
 The building's HVAC system uses low-temperature cooling equipment, which enables higher efficiencies.
-In order to fully shut down the chiller plant in the winter months, independent cooling units were installed in the IT/AV rooms in 2011.
-More information on the project can be found in the (conservation measures) section of this report.
+The plant equipment consists of two 1500 ton centrifugal chillers, a 750 ton centrifugal chiller with a variable frequency drive, an idled 1500 ton chiller, and two 6,000 gallon capacity cooling towers (See the "Conservation Measures - 2013 / 2014: Chiller Plant Reconfiguration" section for more information about the chiller plant).